 Let's take a look at a few of the benefits you can expect to receive when you run humidifiers in winter.

 1. Prevent the Spread of Airborne Illnesses

-As mentioned, the low humidity levels can encourage the spread of certain airborne illnesses, including the flu.
+As mentioned, the low humidity levels can encourage the spread of certain airborne illnesses, including the flu and other respiratory infections.
 Conversely, raising those humidity levels has the opposite effect.

 According to one recent study, when indoor humidity levels reached at least 43%, around 85% of airborne viruses were rendered virtually non-existent and ineffective.
 The results were enough to encourage other researchers to suggest that hospitals across the country raise their indoor humidity levels to keep doctors, nurses, and patients well.

 If you run your humidifier during the winter for no other reason, do it to help keep your family as healthy as possible.
 These colder months are notoriously deemed "flu season" for a reason and simply plugging in your unit every night can help you ward off the germs that lead to common illnesses.

 How does it work?
 When germs come into contact with the water vapor that your humidifier produces, they bind to the droplets and make them too heavy to hang in the air.
 From there, they simply fall to the ground.
 This drastically lowers the number of contaminants that are allowed to enter your airways and infect your system, so this can help you live your best germ-free life.